mingfang/terraform-provider-k8s/site/k8s_rbac_authorization_k8s_io_v1_role/README.md

 ###### Required •  TypeList

 Verbs is a list of Verbs that apply to ALL the ResourceKinds and AttributeRestrictions contained in this rule.
+VerbAll represents all kinds.inds and AttributeRestrictions contained in this rule.
 VerbAll represents all kinds. self_link

 ######  ReadOnly • TypeString